Actors From HBO’s ‘Entourage’ Share An Epic Kobe Bryant Gambling Story From 2005

 Can’t stop crying .
 Maybe because we know how hard he worked and now he could be with his family and explore that next chapter .
 We just see the glory and not all the hard work that lead to him making it look easy …. look at that smile, he was a kid who got to do what he loved .
 Halfway into his journey he’s taken away with 8 others .
 Make every moment count. #kobe

-Even though Bryant walked away the story did not end there.
+Even though Bryant walked away, the story did not end there.
 Both Ferrara and Connolly were so thrilled with the impromptu run-in that they did not even care about the money owed.
 The actors stayed in the arena because they had seats to the game later that night.

-Connolly recalls that around halfway through the second quarter they were visited by an unknown man.
-He tapped them on the shoulder and when the duo turned around he simply handed them an envelope.
+Connolly recalls that around halfway through the second quarter, they were approached by an unknown man.
+He tapped them on the shoulder and when the duo turned around. he simply handed them an envelope.

 “From Kobe,” the man told the Entourage actors.